Urban Book Circle®

-ARTICLES – Remembering Fr.
-Michael Doder by Djuradj “George” Vujcic, Canadian writer and translator.
+ARTICLES – The Brilliance of Radomir Antic by Djuradj “George” Vujcic, Canadian writer and translator.

 Urban Book Circle® (UBC)